vsrinivas/fuchsia/bin/ui/examples/noodles/README.md

-# Mozart multithreaded rendering example.
+# Mozart Skia Rendering Example

-This directory contains a simple application which rasterizes frames on a separate thread from the one it uses to handle view events and to produce each frame's content.
+This directory contains a simple application which draws a Lissajous figure using Skia.

-For the purposes of this example, the content consists of a Lissajous figure.

 ## USAGE